Actindo-AG/Documentation/Payments/UserInterface/03a_ListRefunds.md

     Select the checkbox to the left of one list entry to display the editing toolbar for this single entry.
     If you click the checkbox in the header, all entries in the list are selected.
 The editing toolbar then shows all actions you can perform on several entries.

 - [VOID]
   Click this button to invalidate the transaction for the Actindo database.
-For detailed information, see [Void refund](../Operation/03_ManageRefunds.md#void-refund-transaction).
+For detailed information, see [Void refund transaction](../Operation/03_ManageRefunds.md#void-refund-transaction).

 The list displays all refund transactions.
 Depending on the payment service provider, the displayed columns vary.
 All fields are read-only.
-The following standard columns are available.
+The following standard columns are available:

 - *External ID*
    ID given by the payment service provider.